Buckeye Hippie IPA

 Smoky Mountain Kilt-Tilter Scottish Ale

-Very surprised to this this rarely-brewed local on tap @ Knoxville BrewFest!
+Very surprised to get this rarely-brewed local on tap @ Knoxville BrewFest!
 Nice deep brown amber pour with a tight creamy head that reduces to a constant ring, leaving copious amounts of lacing.
 Big malty aroma, sweet, doughy, nice presence of smoke and peat, with a big dose of caramel, hint of orange, cut by very earthy hops.
 Taste is malt-forward, caramelly, big and earthy, almost heavy, light smoke and peat, cut only slightly by earthy hops and alcohol.
 Pretty big Scottish ale, not sure of the ABV - should've asked.
 Nice effort.
 Very happy to finally try it as I thought it was a Sasquatch beer - seldom seen, only to be a legend, non-existent.

 Highland Jack Daniel Barrel Aged Gaelic Ale